 The maximum number of starts per day (MNSPD) reference level is required for dispatchable hydroelectric resources and all dispatchable NQS thermal resources (except nuclear resources).
 This reference level is the maximum number of times a resource can be physically started within a dispatch day.
-For NQS resources registered with a PSU, the MNSPD reference level is first established for the combustion turbine, and then used for the PSU.
+For NQS resources registered with a PSU, the MNSPD reference level is established for the combustion turbine.

 MNSPD submitted as dispatch data must be a number between 1 and 24 starts per day and as such, the MNSPD reference level must also be a number between 1 and 24 starts per day.
 NQS thermal resources do not need to provide a MNSPD value as the formula outlined in Section 3.4.1.7 of this guide calculates the value automatically.
-In the hydroelectric workbook, the Non-finDispatchParameters tab lists the Maximum Number of Starts reference level parameter for the resource.
+In the hydroelectric workbook, the NonfinDispatchParameters tab lists the Maximum Number of Starts reference level parameter for the resource.
 Market participants must update the value in the cell corresponding to the summer and winter reference level value to a positive whole number between 1 and 24 starts.
 If a resource can start more than 24 times day, a default value of 24 times is used as the maximum reference level.
-Because the PSU MNSPD reference level is based on the MNSPD of the combustion turbine, market participants must also complete the MNSPD reference level cell in the Non-finDispatchParameters - PSU tab with the relevant reference level value.